Hiking the Panoramic Point Trail in Kings Canyon National Park

 Distance: 0.5 miles / 0.8 km

-The Panoramic Point Trail is one of the best, easiest, and often overlooked adventures in the Grant Grove District of Kings Canyon National Park, especially when compared to nearby day hikes like the busy General Grant Tree Trail.
+The Panoramic Point Trail in Kings Canyon National Park is a very short and easy loop trail that I believe is one of the best, easiest, and often overlooked adventures in the Grant Grove District, especially when compared to other nearby adventures, like the busy General Grant Tree Trail!

-I say this because the views from Panoramic Point overlook the canyon and extend far beyond to some of the highest summits in the lower 48, making the Panoramic Point Loop one of the best day hikes to truly get a sense of just how deep and expansive Kings Canyon National Park truly is!
+I say this because the views from Panoramic Point lookout toward Kings Canyon, and far beyond to some of the highest summits in the lower 48 states, all making the Panoramic Point Loop one of the best day hikes to try to get a sense of just how deep and expansive Kings Canyon National Park truly is!

 Panoramic Point Trailhead Parking